-5 3 Material and methods
+3 Material and methods

-The material used is sediment from the upper 11 m ODP Site 1078 Hole C. The site is located outside the Bight of Angola at 11°55' S 13°24' E in 427 m deep water.
+The material used is sediment from the upper 11 m ODP Site 1078 Hole C. The site is located outside the Bight of Angola at 11°55' S, 13°24' E in 426 m deep water.
 The sediments are composed predominantly of a moderately bioturbated olive-gray silty clay with varying amounts of nannofossils and foraminifers (Wefer et al., 1998).

-10 The age model is established after radiocarbon AMS measurements on foraminifer tests and molluscs carried out at the Leibniz-Laboratory, University of Kiel, Germany (Kim et al., 2003; Rühlemann et al., 2004).
-Extension of the age model uses eight dates (Table 1) calibrated after Fairbanks et al. (2005) using a marine reservoir effect of 400 years (ΔR =0).
-All ages are expressed in 1000 years calibrated BP abbreviated as ka.
-Dates at 1071 and 1021 m below sea floor (mbsf) have been discarded, because the shell fragments might have been displaced to lower levels by burrowing.
-Preparation of palynological samples follows standard procedures.
-In brief, 3-4 cm3 sediment was decalcified with diluted HCI (ca. 5%) and treated with HF (ca. 20%) for
+The age model is established after radiocarbon AMS measurements on foraminifer tests and molluscs carried out at the Leibniz-Laboratory, University of Kiel, Germany (Kim et al., 2003; Rühlemann et al., 2004).
+Extension of the age model uses eight dates (Table 1: S. Mulitza, personal communication, 2007) calibrated after Fairbanks et al. (2005) us-